Horizontal vs Vertical Analysis: A Guide to Performance Evaluation and Ratio Analysis

 Unpacking Vertical Analysis Strategies

-Vertical analysis breaks down a company’s finances to see where they stand economically.
-It looks at each item on financial statements in relation to a base figure, like total sales or assets.
-This approach helps compare data and show financial strengths or weaknesses.
+Vertical analysis breaks down a company’s finances to reveal its economic standing.
+This method examines each financial statement item in relation to a base figure, typically total sales or assets.

 Integration TypeUpfront InvestmentSupply Chain ControlCost EfficiencyEconomies of Scale